 My double cheeseburger had some pickles on the bottom bun, always a pleasant surprise.
 It’s a perfect little ditty.

 The same family owned the Moonlight Drive-In since the doors opened in 1964.
-The Moonlight recently sold, but Shawn and Jessie Landry, the new owners are keeping everything the same.
-That is great news for us.
+The Moonlight recently sold, but the new owners are keeping everything the same, which is excellent news for us.

 I wish I had grown up eating in a place like the Moonlight Drive-In.
 Miami’s drive-in restaurant culture is non-existent, unfortunately.